 Product: TEG® 6s Hemostasis Analyzer System

-Bringing Breakthrough Technology from The Lab to The Point of Care
+Bringing Breakthrough Technology from the Lab to the Point of Care

-Real-time awareness of a patient’s blood clotting ability, or hemostasis, in an emergency or surgical setting is crucial for doctors to be able to maintain patient coagulation equilibrium.
+Having real-time awareness of a patient’s blood clotting ability, or hemostasis, in an emergency or surgical setting is crucial for doctors to be able to maintain patient coagulation equilibrium.
 Oftentimes, hemostasis analysis is completed in a hospital’s central laboratory, separate from the surgical theater.
 This arrangement wastes valuable time by requiring operating room staff to leave the surgical theater to access these critical test results.

 Haemonetics, a healthcare company dedicated to providing innovative blood management solutions, partnered with Invetech to design and manufacture the TEG® 6s Hemostasis Analyzer System.
-This system is a compact diagnostic instrument that provides clinicians with rapid, comprehensive and accurate identification of a patient’s hemostasis condition in a surgical theater, laboratory, or point of care setting.
+This system is a compact diagnostic instrument that provides clinicians with rapid, comprehensive and accurate identification of a patient’s hemostasis condition in a surgical theater, laboratory or point of care setting.